Jim McGovern (American politician): Cuba

 McGovern advocates normalizing diplomatic relations with Cuba.
 He accompanied President Barack Obama to Cuba in 2016.
 He said at the time that "Americans have long been ready for a 21st-century approach to Cuba and with our two nations working together, we can create new opportunities for American businesses, increase travel and exchange, and support efforts in Cuba to advance democratic reforms and promote human rights.”
 He also joined Secretary of State John Kerry on a 2019 trip to reopen the U.S. embassy in Havana.

 In 2000, McGovern met with the Cuban grandmothers of five-year-old Elian Gonzalez.
 Elian's mother had drowned while trying to escape from Cuba with the boy.
 Although Elian reached Florida safely, McGovern advocated for his return to his father's custody in Cuba.

 In 2002 McGovern joined the Congressional Cuba Working Group, which advocated for lowering restrictions on travel and food shipment to Cuba.
 He is the current co-chair of the Tom Lantos Human Rights Commission (formerly the "Human Rights Caucus").
 His work on human rights issues earned him the Washington Office on Latin America's "Human Rights Award" in 2007.

 Myanmar

 On November 18, 2013, McGovern introduced House Resolution 418.
 The resolution calls on the government of Myanmar to end the persecution and discrimination of the Rohingya people within its borders and calls on the U.S. government and the international community to pressure the Burmese to do so.
 The resolution was in response to allegations of Burmese Buddhist attacks on Rohingya Muslims earlier in 2014.
 McGovern argued that "the Burmese government needs to recognize the Rohingya as an ethnic group.
 The situation is dire and rapidly deteriorating."

 Syria

 In 2023, McGovern was among 56 Democrats to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

+Ukraine

+In 2023, McGovern was among 49 Democrats to break with President Joe Biden, by voting for a ban on cluster munitions to Ukraine.

+Gaza

+After the drone strikes on aid workers from World Central Kitchen in April 2024, Mark Pocan, Jim McGovern, Jan Schakowsky, Nancy Pelosi and 36 more members of Congress from the Democratic party urged U.S. President Joe Biden in an open letter to reconsider planned arms shipments to the Israeli military.